alelievr/Modern-Rendering-Introduction/docs/_articles/AABBIntersection.md

 ## AABB Distance

-To calculate the distance to an AABB, you can use symetry, the point in space
+To calculate the distance to an AABB, we use a simple [Signed Distance Function (SDF)](https://iquilezles.org/articles/distfunctions/).
+SDFs are an amazing tool for computing distances to geometric primitives.
+If you're not familiar with them, I highly recommend exploring this concept, as they are very useful in many cases!

 ```c
 float sdBox(